pvpb0t/PortalLogger/README.md

 # PortalLogger
 Logs portals into a text file and in chat.
-Useful is afk flying under bedrock.
+Useful if afk flying under bedrock.
 Feel free to add to your client The logs are stored in .minecraft/ARTEMIS/PortalLogger

 Looks like following: